abays/director-lab-undercloud/README.md

 1. Configures the target machine to use internal Red Hat repos needed for access to OSP and Director

-2. Installs libvirt and associate toosl on target machine
+2. Installs libvirt and associated tools on target machine

 3. Pulls down a RHEL guest image from internal Red Hat repos